GemCat/TraversabilityMapping/README.md

-# TraversabilityMapping
+# Traversability Mapping with Semantic and Geometric Fusion
-Combining semantic and geometric constraints to produce traversability maps for off-road navigation
+Combining semantic and geometric constraints to produce traversability maps for off-road navigation.
+Semester project 2023.